Winner of the 1908 Vanderbilt Cup Race

 After leaving North Hempstead Press, he became vice president of the Motor Development Corporation.
 There he helped guide the construction of Roosevelt Raceway.n Westbury, Long Island.
 He was circuit manager when George Washington Vanderbilt III, a second cousin to William K. Vanderbilt Jr., revived the Vanderbilt Cup Race in 1936 and 1937.
 In the 1940s, the Robertsons lived in Bellerose, Queens on Long Island and moved in the 1950s to East 23rd Street in New York City.

 Robertson held a management position at Roto-Shaver Inc., a maker of electric razors, from 1938 until 1955.
 In his later years, Robertson kept busy as a member of the Antique Automobile Club of America, the American Legion Paris Post No. 1, and the Automobile Old Timers Club.
 In his last public appearance, Robertson and his trusty mechanician Glenn Etheridge celebrated the 50th anniversary of the first Vanderbilt Cup Race in October 1954 at the Garden City Hotel.
-Less than a year later, on the Fourth of July 1955, George Robertson passed away at the age of 71.
+Less than a year later, on July 3, 1955, George Robertson passed away at the age of 71.

 Links to related posts on VanderbiltCupRaces.com